-Rahul Gandhi to address rally in Tamil Nadu today
+Probe Robert Vadra, but investigate, Modi too says Rahul Gandhi in Tamil Nadu

-Chennai, Mar 13: Congress President Rahul Gandhi on Wednesday will begin the campaign for the Lok Sabha polls in Tamil Nadu by addressing a rally in Kanyakumari.
+Chennai, Mar 13: Congress chief Rahul Gandhi, who is in Chennai today as part of his campaign for next month's national election, addressed hundreds of students at Stella Maris College in Tamil Nadu's Chennai on Wednesday.

+"There is currently an ideological battle going in India.
+It's sharply divided between two ideologies.
+One ideology is a unifying ideology which says that all people of the country should live together & shouldn't be dominated by one idea," he said.

 Besides Rahul Gandhi, DMK president M K Stalin, MDMK chief Vaiko and Left party leaders would participate in the meeting.